FirassEL/Relocation_Ideas/README.md

 ## 1. Immigration Policy Tracking (State Department)

-We built a script that:
+Built a script that:
 - Fetches documents from the **Federal Register API** for the U.S. State Department.
+- Filters may be used to focus on other agencies
 - Extracts the **full text** and the **SUPPLEMENTARY INFORMATION** section.
 - Searches across all content for keywords (e.g., *visa types, immigration terms, regions*).
+- Other searches may include a doc number, which if updated in the future allows us to track any new changes or rullings in the future.
 - Saves matched documents with metadata to JSON or a database.

 **Automation:**